ant-design/ant-design-web3/packages/web3/src/ton/index.md

 # TON

 Ant Design Web3 provides `@ant-design/web3-ton` to adapt to the TON ecosystem.
 It enables the components of `@ant-design/web3` to connect to the TON chain.
 You don't need to handle the connection state of the components yourself.
-It will provide relevant global state and interfaces for the components through [Web3ConfigProvider](../web3-config-provider/index.zh-CN.md).
-Also, there is no need to customize the wallet.
+It will provide relevant global state and interfaces for the components through [Web3ConfigProvider](../web3-config-provider/index.md).
+Additionally, you don't need to customize the wallet.
 The `connector` exposes common methods such as signing and transaction, which can be called directly.

-The interface design of `@ant-design/web3-ton` refers to the [TON official documentation](https://docs.ton.org/), where you can find more in-depth implementation details.
-The RPC service (such as querying balance) uses [Tonconnect](http://toncenter.com), including the testnet and mainnet.
+The interface design of `@ant-design/web3-ton` refers to the [TON official documentation](https://docs.ton.org/) and `@tonconnect/sdk`.
+You can find more in-depth implementation details in the documentation.
+The RPC service (such as balance inquiry) uses [Tonconnect](http://toncenter.com), including the testnet and mainnet.

 ## Basic Usage